atoma-network/atoma-docs/website/sampling-consensus.md

 ## Node obfuscation

 In order to address the higher time to finality of Cross Validation Sampling Consensus, we propose a node obfuscation mechanism.
-Through cryptographic obfuscation methods, we can make sure that nodes have no information how many other nodes are in the selected quorum, other themselves (if that's the case).
-In this way, we can select $N + 1$ nodes once the request is submitted, thus removing one round of the Cross Validation Sampling Consensus protocol.
+Through cryptographic obfuscation methods, we can make sure that nodes have no information about how many other nodes are in the selected quorum.
+Therefore, we can select $N + 1$ nodes once the request is submitted, thus removing one round of the Cross Validation Sampling Consensus protocol.
 The game theoretical analysis remains unchanged, and therefore this approach allows to have reduced latency overhead, while keeping the same security game theoretical guarantees.